emjay73/InfCam/README.md

 ```
 This inference code requires 48 GB of memory for UniDepth and 28 GB for the InfCam pipeline.

-Step 4: Test your own videos
+Step 3: Test your own videos

 If you want to test your own videos, you need to prepare your test data following the structure of the ```sample_data``` folder.
 This includes N mp4 videos, each with at least 81 frames, and a ```metadata.csv``` file that stores their paths and corresponding captions.
 You can refer to the '[caption branch](https://github.com/emjay73/InfCam/tree/caption) for metadata.csv extraction.

 We provide several preset camera types, as shown in the table below.
-These follow the ReCamMaster presets, but the starting point of each trajectory differs from that of the initial frame.
+These follow the [ReCamMaster](https://jianhongbai.github.io/ReCamMaster/) presets, but the starting point of each trajectory differs from that of the initial frame.

 | cam_type       | Trajectory                  |
 |-------------------|-----------------------------|